MELScience/blog.melscience.com/en/2015-04-13-chemistry-experimental-set-as-as-subscription.md

 language: en
 post-id: 2015-04-13-chemistry-set
 ---
 We are finally ready to tell what our first product will look like.
-It will be a chemistry experimental set but not as traditional chemistry sets.
+It will be a chemistry experimental set you can use at home but not a traditional chemistry set.
 Read what three problems we see in the existing chemistry sets and how we will fix them in our set.
 You can also subscribe to be notified when the product is released.
 <!-- more -->

 ---

 ## Why chemistry

 Chemistry is fun.
 Chemistry is visual.
 You can touch it, you can see it, you can smell it.
 And there is a lot of science in chemistry.
 If you dig dipper it could be a good introduction to many physics topics like quantum physics, optics, thermodynamics, and many others.

-I do not believe chemistry is the most important science and every child should try to be a chemist.
-But I believe everyone will benefit from understanding how matter is built and how it works.

 It makes chemistry a perfect subject for children to start with science.

 ## Three problems of the existing chemistry sets

+We dream about a product that will be interesting for children and will explain science in a good way.
 The existing chemistry sets have three problems:

 1. You buy it in a store, use once, and then store on a shelf for the next decade
 2. They are games: they are fun but do not teach much; children do not understand science behind the experiments